willshpt/ME433.Kitchen/recipes/hummus.md

 - 1 clove of garlic minced or mashed
 - 2 tablespoons of olive oil
 - 1/2 teaspoon ground cumin
-- several teaspoons of water (to fine tune the consistancy)
+- Several teaspoons of water (to fine tune the consistancy)
-- salt to taste
+- Salt to taste

 ### Instructions